 Frequently Asked Questions

-do I have to wear a ball gown?
+Do I have to wear a ball gown?

-no. be comfortable. be yourself. it’s the temple for me, so I wear a tie. you’ll be in a silent, acoustically sensitive room where even the sound of whispering can travel quite far. avoid noisy jewelry.
+No, be comfortable.
+Be yourself.
+It’s the temple for me, so I wear a tie.
+You’ll be in a silent, acoustically sensitive room where even the sound of whispering can travel quite far, so avoid noisy jewelry.

-is it expensive?
+Is it expensive?

-not necessarily. there are always cheap seats. special deals. rush tickets.
+Not necessarily, there are always cheap seats. special deals.
+Rush tickets.
 I used to usher during my impecunious 20’s.

-no! the light itself is extremely distracting ushers tend to take this very seriously and you’ll get scolded like you’re back in grade school.
+No!
+The light itself is extremely distracting ushers tend to take this very seriously and you’ll get scolded like you’re back in grade school.

-will I be bored?
+Will I be bored?

-are there refreshments?
+Are there refreshments?

-yes, bound to be a bit overpriced, but available. pro tip: order your drink for intermission before the show starts and beat the line.
+Yes, bound to be a bit overpriced, but available.
+Pro tip: order your drink for intermission before the show starts and beat the line.

-how long is a concert?
+How long is a concert?

-with few exceptions, two halves that last about an hour each with a 20 minute intermission in between. ballet and opera are different, usually longer with 2 intermissions.
+With few exceptions, two halves that last about an hour each with a 20 minute intermission in between.
+Ballet and opera are different, usually longer with 2 intermissions.